 If a problem sewer is not repaired it should be regularly inspected, cabled, and flushed.
 A Plumbing Service Maintenance Agreement for as low as $240 is a great way to get a plumbing professional to your home annually to evaluate plumbing risks like this and others.
 For instance, washing machine hoses need to be replaced every five years.
 Water heaters need to be drained and flushed annually or they will fail quicker.

 Other telltale signs professionals watch for are brown crusty materials on top of water heaters that are not drafting flue gases properly.
 The water heater burner should be cleaned and then checked for high levels of carbon monoxide.

-A John Henry's Plumbing, Heating, and Air’s Plumbing Service Maintenance Agreement includes the most important checks and repairs to provide peace of mind.
+A John Henry's Plumbing, Heating, Air, and Electrical’s Plumbing Service Maintenance Agreement includes the most important checks and repairs to provide peace of mind.
 It also provides a quicker response time, plus a 10% discount on labor and parts.

 Relocating to Ottumwa was a great experience overall.
 We developed friendships and enjoyed that moment in time.

 The Ottumwa Hospital remodel project lasted 27 months and they offered me the maintenance manager job when it was over.
 The job offer was a compliment, but something more important than a career was calling our family that had grown to four back to Lincoln.

 There were strong “telltale signs” indicating Lincoln was our true home.
 We were drawn to this incredible community and never looked back.
 There truly is no place like home… Lincoln, Nebraska!